hirvinen/dev-academy-2023-exercise/README.md

 ### Running in development mode

 All apps can be run in development mode with `npm run dev` in the project root.
+This runs the database container and runs the apps.

 ### API server